Code of Business Conduct and Ethics

 I know that in some cases our Company cannot support certain issues or candidates, but would it be okay to host a fundraiser in our conference room for a ballot measure that affects health care?

 No. In a case where Health Net cannot support candidates or issues, allowing Health Net’s premises to be used for a fundraiser could be considered a contribution (even though not monetary) and, therefore, subject to all the legal restrictions of monetary contributions.
-Contact the Health Net Integrity Line or the Senior Vice President and Chief Regulatory and External Relations Officer if you have any questions.
+Contact the Health Net Integrity Line or the Chief State Health Programs and Regulatory Relations Officer if you have any questions.